-Eligible non-union County employees shall be granted parental leave as an alternative to maternity/paternity leave, as outlined in the County's Parental Leave Policy.
-Parental Leave shall be administered in conjunction with the Family and

-Medical Leave policy and may be combined with other accrued paid time such as vacation, personal, and/or sick time (consistent with the Sick Leave policy above).
+Eligible County employees shall be granted 12-week paid parental leave as an alternative to maternity/paternity leave, as outlined in the County's Parental Leave Policy.
+Parental Leave shall be administered in conjunction with the Family and Medical Leave Policy and combined with other accrued paid time such as vacation, personal, and/or sick time (consistent with the Sick and Wellness Leave policy above).
+To be eligible for 12-Week paid parental leave, the employee must be deemed eligible for FMLA on the date parental leave will start.
 Employees should contact the BHR Leave Manager with questions pertaining to Parental Leave.